-- b.
-Non-conforming work must be dealt with as a QUALITY INCIDENT REVIEW when the evaluation indicates that: - i.
-The nonconforming work could recur, or - ii.
-There is doubt about the compliance of the Department's operations with its own management system. - 3.
-Action is taken to correct the issue.
-Incidents that do not require a formal Quality Incident Review can often be corrected easily, such as by reanalysis. - a.
-The action taken is documented on the batch worksheets in case notes, or on performance check worksheets, as appropriate to the situation. - b.
-Incidents that do not require a formal Quality Incident Review must also be documented on the Non-Conformity Reporting Four and forwarded to the Quality Assurance Manager. - c.
-If the initial action taken fails to correct the problem, the issue should be referred to the Quality Manager and/or appropriate DNA Technical Leader for further investigation. - 4.
+- 4. Examples of nonconforming work that might require a Quality Incident Review are: use of expired reagents, contamination events, sample mix-ups, instrument malfunctions.
+See the Quality Incident Review procedure for additional guidance. - 5.
+Any correction taken is documented on the Non-Conformity Reporting Form and on the batch worksheets, in case notes, or on performance check worksheets, as appropriate to the situation. - 6.
 A manager is consulted if the situation seems to require notification of customer(s) other than through normal reporting processes.
-Special verbal or written notification of customers may be necessary when, for example, non-conforming work affects the usability of a previously issued report. - 5.
+Special verbal or written reaffication of customers may be necessary when, for example, non-conforming work affects the usability of a previously issued report. - 7.
+If the initial action taken fails to correct the problem, the issue should be referred to the Quality Assurance Manager and/or appropriate DNA Technical Leader for further investigation. - 8.
+The Non-Conformity Reporting Form is thrwarded to the Quality Assurance Manager. - a.
+If an individual is confirmed to be the cause of an issue, the immediate supervisor is also notified.
+The supervisor shall track performance issues to ensure that repeated occurrences of similar issues are corrected through counseling, retraining, or other neasures appropriate to the situation. - 9.
 Testing that had been suspended is resumed after the technical issues have been resolved. - a.
 The DNA Technical Leader(s) have the authority to resume DNA analytical operations for the Department or an individual. - b.
 The Quality Manager has the authority to resume serology analytical operations for the Department or an individual.